-Following up from the illustration “The Superhero Within” produced in 2015, the full Superhero costume unveiled in 2016, now in 2017, I present the designing and process – from caricature to the current design (see more below).
+Following up from the illustration “The Superhero Within” produced in 2015, you’ve already seen the full Superhero costume unveiled in 2016, now in 2017, I present the designing and process – from caricature to the current design (see more below).

 Deciding what type of superhero you want to create, whether it’s within you or something else, is like taking a bite from a whole cake.

 Where do you stop?
 As amazing as it may sound to be equipped with every single superpower combined, it isn’t possible.

 So most of us result in having an alter-ego.
 For example, Superman’s alter ego is Clark Kent.
 He works as a newspaper reporter, has parents and has a love interest in Lois Lane.

 See what I did there?

 It could be the other way round but I prefer to think that Clark Kent is Superman’s alter ego and not vice versa.

 What kind of superhero would you like to be?
 And can that superhero be you instead?